muratk3n/thirdwave/en/tweets/2020/week28d.md

 racism, companies tend to force their employees into trainings with outside academics like DiAngelo.

-'This is how corporate America views the race problem, it views it as an individual issue that where racism is is sort of inexorably stuck in all of us and the only way that we can combat it is through relentlessly listening to corporate consultants'
+This is how corporate America views the race problem, it views it as an individual issue that where racism is is sort of inexorably stuck in all of us and the only way that we can combat it is through relentlessly listening to corporate consultants"

 [Link](https://thehill.com/hilltv/rising/505699-matt-taibbi-slams-bestseller-white-fragility-as-corporate-vision-on-racism?amp#click=https://t.co/XEYD07xC4G)